Salton Buttes: Research history

 Various ages have been inferred for the Salton Buttes with various dating techniques.
-Early potassium-argon dating at Obsidian Butte yielded an age of 55,000 – 16,000 years before present but this estimate was later supplanted by another age estimate of 33,000 ± 35,000 years ago.
+Early potassium-argon dating at Obsidian Butte yielded an age of 55,000–16,000 years before present, but this estimate was later supplanted by another age estimate of 33,000 ± 35,000 years ago.
 Other proposed ages were 33,000 ± 18,000 and less than 10,000 years ago, and archeomagnetic methods concluded that the Salton Buttes were not simultaneously active with Cerro Prieto or Crater Elegante in the Sierra Pinacate.
-Subsurface volcanic rocks at the Salton Buttes have been dated to 3.8 ± 0.4 million years ago, 960,000 ± 190,000 years ago and 479,000 – 420,000 years ago, but some of the granites formed much more recently and are among the youngest known granites on Earth.
+Subsurface volcanic rocks at the Salton Buttes have been dated to 3.8 ± 0.4 million years ago, 960,000 ± 190,000 years ago, and 479,000–420,000 years ago, but some of the granites formed much more recently and are among the youngest known granites on Earth.

 Radiometric dating of zircons found in the volcanic rocks and xenoliths as well as other methods, however, indicated that volcanic activity was much more recent, latest Pleistocene-Holocene.
-This recent conclusion was also supported by the fact that the small domes are located in a high sedimentation rate setting and would have been buried if they were too old and that obsidian from Obsidian Butte is only found in archeological sites from the late Holocene.
-Obsidian hydration dating on the Salton Buttes yielded ages of 8,400 - 2,500 years ago, while thermoluminescence dating at Obsidian Butte has yielded an age of 3,300 ± 500 years ago, both implying recent ages.
+This recent conclusion was also supported by the fact that the small domes are located in a high-sedimentation-rate setting and would have been buried if they were too old and that obsidian from Obsidian Butte is only found in archaeological sites from the late Holocene.
+Obsidian hydration dating on the Salton Buttes yielded ages of 8,400–2,500 years ago, while thermoluminescence dating at Obsidian Butte has yielded an age of 3,300 ± 500 years ago, both implying recent ages.
 An even more recent age for Obsidian Butte is 490 BCE.
-The discovery of the exact age of Obsidian Butte is of archeological importance, as the presence of Obsidian Butte obsidians in an archeological site would imply that the site must post-date the eruption of Obsidian Butte.
-The emplacements of Obsidian Butte and Red Hill probably occurred within a short time — less than five centuries apart.
+The discovery of the exact age of Obsidian Butte is of archeological importance, as the presence of Obsidian Butte obsidians in an archaeological site would imply that the site must post-date the eruption of Obsidian Butte.
+The emplacements of Obsidian Butte and Red Hill probably occurred within a short time—less than five centuries apart.
+Based on carbon dating of present Obsidian Butte artifacts, it has been found that the interval from which these were harvested was between 510 BCE to 640 CE, further signifying at which time the Obsidian Butte was accessible.

 Sequence of eruptive activity

 The domes were formed by effusive eruptions, but at least Obsidian Butte and South Red Hill also experienced explosive eruptions, which at Obsidian Butte preceded the effusive eruption stage.
 These explosive eruptions deposited pumice and tephra, which were encountered in drill cores in the area, and have also been quarried.
 Tuffs found farther south, at Cerro Prieto, have been linked to the Salton Buttes, but the large distance makes such a link questionable.

-After their emplacement, the Salton Buttes were at times submerged in Lake Cahuilla, causing the formation of wave cut terraces and rendering the obsidian of Obsidian Butte inaccessible.
+After their emplacement, the Salton Buttes were at times submerged in Lake Cahuilla, causing the formation of wave-cut terraces and rendering the obsidian of Obsidian Butte inaccessible.
 However, only South Red Hill appears to have erupted underwater.
 Pumice rafts formed on the lake and are now preserved on its former shorelines.
 Wind-borne and lacustrine sediments were also emplaced on the domes.